cobi-bike/DevKit-Simulator/README.md

 Therefore it is recommended to use an IDE with `flow` support such as `Atom` or `Webstorm`.

 The code is separated into modules which are transpiled and minified using `gulp`.
-For best development experience I recommend you to run `npm run gulp watch` which will retranspile all files if a change is detected.
+For best development experience we recommend you to run `npm run gulp watch` which will retranspile all files if a change is detected.

 If you just want to get a deployment version `npm run gulp once` will just do that.